joonashalinen/copy-older-than/README.md

 To edit your arguments, edit the space-separated lines of text (arguments) after "node copyOlderThan.js".
 The first argument after "node copyOlderThan.js" is the source directory.
-The second argument is the destination directory (note: you must already have a destination directory created, the script will not create it for you)
+The second argument is the destination directory (note: you must already have a destination directory created, these will not be created for you).
-The third argument is the youngest allowed date.
+The third argument is the latest allowed date.
 If you want to specify by hour or minutes, you can further specify it in the format: 2020-12-30T00:00

-The script saves the list of files it copied along with the date when it was copied in "log.txt" under the same directory the script was called from.
+The script saves the list of files it copied along with the date when it was copied in "log.txt" under the same directory it was called from.

 The script copies all directories and files from the source directory to the destination directory according to the given arguments.
 It does not overwrite files or folders if they already exist under the destination directory.